-There is a growing amount of “buzz” in firms around environmental, social and governance initiatives commonly denoted as ESG.
+There is growing “buzz” in firms around environmental, social and governance initiatives commonly denoted as ESG.
 Most of the ESG discussion in firms today is focused on potential service and reporting opportunities, which to many smaller firms seems a long way off.
-However, the reality is that environmental issues impact everyone, and taking steps to preserve the environment benefits not just future generations, but business as well.
+However, the reality is that environmental issues impact everyone, and taking steps to preserve the environment benefits future generations and business as well.

 The reality today is that consumers are purchasing even more electronic devices, often disposing of still-functioning equipment so they can be upgraded to the latest enhanced features.
 Many of these newer electronic devices have shorter useful lives than their predecessors and are being replaced on a faster schedule.
 Consequently, more eWaste is being created (e.g., smartphones purchased every two years).